edgebips/johnny/johnny/base/transactions.md

   Also note that for 'Assign' and 'Exercise', the corresponding stock actions are categorized as 'Trade'.

-- `order_id: str`: The order id used for the transaction, if there was an order.
+- `order_id: Optional[str]`: The order id used for the transaction, if there was an order.
+This may be null, e.g., on a `Mark` transaction.
 May include alphabetical characters.
-This is used to join together multiple transactions that were issued jointly, e.g. a spread, an iron condor, a pairs trade, etc. Note that orders issued as "blast all" will usually have distinct order ids (and our solution typically involves adding another type/id column to join together pairs trades).
+This is used to join together multiple transactions that were issued jointly, e.g. a spread, an iron condor, a pairs trade, etc.
+  Note that orders issued as "blast all" will usually have distinct order ids (and our solution typically involves adding another type/id column to join together pairs trades).
 Expirations don't have orders, so will remain normally unset.
 This will be set to None if not available.

 ### Information about the Financial Instrument